RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+I didn't even standup in the shower as when I woke up my legs were in crazy pain...
+I blame the lunges for sure.
+But it is lighter at this point.
+However I did come downstairs and immediately started eating an apple.
+I need to make coming downstairs the apple eating trigger.

 ## #1

 Didn't go to sleep early, but I got 8 hours of sleep so that is definitely